 The agent didn’t get smarter.
 It got opinionated in the direction her team’s outcomes had already pointed it.
 The drafts started carrying memory of which topics had worked, which framings had repeated, which headlines hadn’t.
 “I edit them differently now,” she said.
 “Less for taste, more for the things only I would catch.”

 The metric here is sometimes called drift: a draft that’s far enough off your team’s voice and direction that an IC has to rewrite or throw out.
 When drift goes down, you know the agent is reading the right context.
 When it doesn’t, you know it isn’t.
-A Series-D fintech CMO told me at a Pavilion breakfast last month that she stopped tracking utilization a quarter ago and started watching how often her Head of Brand was sending drafts back for full rewrites.
-She couldn’t tell me an exact number; she said it was visibly less often than at the start of the year, and her Head of Brand had stopped flagging it as a problem at their 1:1s.
-“That’s the only signal I trust now,” she said.
+One fintech CMO told me she stopped tracking utilization a quarter ago and started watching something else: how often her Head of Brand was sending agent drafts back for full rewrites.
+She couldn’t give me an exact number.
+She said it was visibly less often than at the start of the year, and that her Head of Brand had stopped raising it in their 1:1s.
+That had become the signal she trusted more than the dashboard.

 If your agent’s drafts still need a full rewrite before they ship — if your Head of Brand is doing the same edits she was doing six months ago — the value is small.